legacysurvey/legacysurvey/pages/dr9/sga.rst

      galaxy based on the ``ellipse moments`` differs by the *Tractor* position by more than `10 pixels`, which can happen in crowded fields and near bright stars and unmasked image artifacts.
-In this case we revert to using the *Tractor* coordinates and model geometry and record this occurance in the ``largeshift`` bit (see the `SGA Bitmasks`_ page).
+In this case we revert to using the *Tractor* coordinates and model geometry and record this occurence in the ``largeshift`` bit (see the `SGA Bitmasks`_ page).

    ..